-Data/Parameter A {Available} Data unit ha Description Area of jurisdiction mapped as available for activity shifting outside the LB Equations N/A Source of data Verra (Appendix 2 A2.1 Step 1) Description of measurement methods and procedures to be applied Digital map of land available for activity shifting Frequency of monitoring/recording Every six years at baseline renewal
+Data/Parameter A {Available} Data unit ha Description Area of jurisdiction mapped as available for activity shifting outside the LB Equations Appendix 2 Section A2.1 Step 1 Source of data Verra (Appendix 2 A2.1 Step 1) Description of measurement methods and procedures to be applied Digital map of land available for activity shifting Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in

+Section 8.1.1 of MD0184; subsequent baselines will be renewed every six years.

 QA/QC procedures to be applied N/A

 Purpose of data Calculation of leakage

 Calculation method In GIS

 Comments None

 Data/Parameter Ai

 Data unit ha

 Description Area of stratum i

 Equations Section 5.3.1.6

 Source of data Project (determined during spatial analysis)

 Description of measurement methods and procedures to be applied N/A

 Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years

 QA/QC procedures to be applied N/A

 Purpose of data Calculation of project emissions

+Calculation method In GIS

 Comments None

 Data/Parameter Apsf

 Data unit ha

 Description Area of project sampling frame

-Equations), (25), (27)

-Source of data Project (determined during spatial analysis)

-Description of measurement methods and procedures to be applie N/A Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years QA/QC procedures to be applied N/A Purpose of data Calculation of project emissions Comments None
+Equations Section 5.3.2.2, (23), (24), (25), (27) Source of data Project (determined during spatial analysis) Description of measurement methods and procedures to be applied N/A Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years QA/QC procedures to be applied N/A Purpose of data Calculation of project emissions Calculation method In GIS Comments None

-Data/Parameter A {LB-UDef,r,i}

-Data unit ha

-Description Area of forest in the UDef LB at the start of BVP in risk class r in forest stratum i

-Equations (2)

-Source of data Project (spatially explicit map of forest strata developed by project proponent and spatial subset of the jurisdictional deforestation risk map associated with this BVP)

-Description of measurement methods and procedures to be applied In GIS

-Frequency of monitoring/recording Every six years at baseline renewal
+Data/Parameter A {LB-UDef,r,i} Data unit ha Description Area of forest in the UDef LB at the start of BVP in risk class r in forest stratum i Equations Section 5.3.1.2, (2) Source of data Project (spatially explicit map of forest strata developed by project proponent and spatial subset of the jurisdictional deforestation risk map associated with this BVP) Description of measurement methods and procedures to be applied In GIS Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of MD0184; subsequent baselines will be renewed every six years.
 QA/QC procedures to be applied N/A

 Purpose of data Calculation of leakage

 Calculation method Spatial overlay of the FCBM, the jurisdictional deforestation risk map and a FSM

 Comments None

-Data/Parameter Apa-UDef,r,i Data unit ha Description Area of forest in the UDef PA at the start of BVP in risk class r in forest stratum i Equations) Source of data Project (spatially explicit map of forest strata developed by project proponent and spati)al subset of the jurisdictional deforestation risk map associated with this BVP Description of measurement methods and procedures to be applied Calculated in GIS Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied N/A Purpose of data Calculation of baseline emissions Calculation method Spatial overlay of the FCBM, the jurisdictional deforestation risk map and a project-developed FSM Comments None
+Data/Parameter Apa-UDef,r,i Data unit ha Description Area of forest in the UDef PA at the start of BVP in risk class r in forest stratum i Equations Section 5.3.1.2, (1) Source of data Project (spatially explicit map of forest strata developed by project proponent and spatial subset of the jurisdictional deforestation risk map associated with this BVP) Description of measurement methods and procedures to be applied Calculated in GIS Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.
+QA/QC procedures to be applied N/A Purpose of data Calculation of baseline emissions Calculation method Spatial overlay of the FCBM, the jurisdictional deforestation risk map and a project-developed FSM Comments None